 If the desired results are not achieved initially, practitioners are advised to make adjustments to technique, dose, and/or the area covered and repeat the treatment.
 Although some patients relapse shortly after their course of treatment, most studies report that a second set of injections will often provide effective symptom abatement.
 [C]

 If the patient does not respond to or does not tolerate onabotulinumtoxinA, another therapeutic option to consider is the use of a systemic medication (glycopyrrolate, oxybutynin, propantheline, propranolol, clonidine, or diltiazem).
 Additionally, if symptoms are exacerbated in known anxiety-provoking situations, short-term expectant use of a benzodiazepine or anticholinergic may be considered.
-[9,19]
+[9,19] International Hyperhidrosis Society experts have found that clonidine is especially useful for the treatment of facial hyperhidrosis and discussed this in a recent webinar.
+You can "watch the full video here."

 Many practitioners also find that combinations of therapies can be effective.
 For example antiperspirants to increase duration between onabotulinumtoxinA injections.
 Adapting and integrating different available options to meet individual patient's needs can improve satisfaction.